 Standard

-- a document that states basic specifications that are necessary for interchange and interconnection within a system.
+a document that states basic specifications that are necessary for interchange and interconnection within a system.
 See section 5.2.1.

-Standards Committee (ST) - an appointed Group, consisting mainly of Technology Committee Chairs, that provides oversight of SMPTE Standards processes.
+Standards Committee (ST) an appointed Group, consisting mainly of Technology Committee Chairs, that provides oversight of SMPTE Standards processes.
 See section 3.1.

 Standards Community Member

-– an Active Member of the society who meets the requirements for participation in the SMPTE Standards process.
+an Active Member of the society who meets the requirements for participation in the SMPTE Standards process.
 See section 2.4.

 Standards Director

-- appointed positions reporting to the Standards Vice President and providing support to Technology Committee Chairs.
+appointed positions reporting to the Standards Vice President and providing support to Technology Committee Chairs.
 See section 2.2.

-Standards Vice President - an elected officer of SMPTE responsible for engineering activities.
+Standards Vice President an elected officer of SMPTE responsible for engineering activities.
 See section 2.1.

 Study Group (SG)

-- a Sub Group formed to examine a system or technology and to prepare report(s) to its parent Group.
+a Sub Group formed to examine a system or technology and to prepare report(s) to its parent Group.
 See section 3.3.6.

 Sub Group

-- a direct adjunct Group to a Technology Committee, other Sub Group or the Standards Committee established to expedite and organize the functioning of its parent Group.
+a direct adjunct Group to a Technology Committee, other Sub Group or the Standards Committee established to expedite and organize the functioning of its parent Group.
 Sub Groups include Study Groups, Task Forces, and Drafting Groups.
 See section 3.3.

 Task Force

-- a Sub Group formed only by the Standards Committee to coordinate specific programs that affect more than one Technology Committee.
+a Sub Group formed only by the Standards Committee to coordinate specific programs that affect more than one Technology Committee.
 See section 3.3.4.

-Technology Committee (TC) - a due process Consensus Body for all Engineering Documents within a defined scope.
+Technology Committee (TC) a due process Consensus Body for all Engineering Documents within a defined scope.
 See section 3.2.

 Test Materials

-- films, tapes, computer files, and similar materials that facilitate some sort of conformance procedures intended to enhance interoperability.
+films, tapes, computer files, and similar materials that facilitate some sort of conformance procedures intended to enhance interoperability.
 See section 5.2.4.

-User - a member interest category for members who purchase or use manufactured products or services.
+User a member interest category for members who purchase or use manufactured products or services.
 See section 3.2.5.

 Withdrawn

-- the state of a publication in which a Technology Committee has determined the work has provisions that cause harm to the industry.
+the state of a publication in which a Technology Committee has determined the work has provisions that cause harm to the industry.
 See section 6.15.

-Working Draft (WD) - the state of an Engineering Document prior to its acceptance by a Technology Committee for processing.
+Working Draft (WD) the state of an Engineering Document prior to its acceptance by a Technology Committee for processing.
 See section 6.4.

 Working Group (WG)

-- a Sub Group reporting to a Technology Committee for an extended duration.
+a Sub Group reporting to a Technology Committee for an extended duration.
 See section

 3.3.4.